French Algeria: Political organization

 A commission of inquiry established by the French Senate in 1892 and headed by former Prime Minister Jules Ferry, an advocate of colonial expansion, recommended that the government abandon a policy that assumed French law, without major modifications, could fit the needs of an area inhabited by close to two million Europeans and four million Muslims.
 Muslims had no representation in the French National Assembly before 1945 and were grossly under-represented on local councils.
 Because of the many restrictions imposed by the authorities, by 1915 only 50,000 Muslims were eligible to vote in elections in the civil communes.
 Attempts to implement even the most modest reforms were blocked or delayed by the local administration in Algeria, dominated by colons, and by the 27 colon representatives in the National Assembly (six deputies and three senators from each department).

 Once elected to the National Assembly, colons became permanent fixtures.
 Because of their seniority, they exercised disproportionate influence, and their support was important to any government's survival.
 The leader of the colon delegation, Auguste Warnier (1810–1875), succeeded during the 1870s in modifying or introducing legislation to facilitate the private transfer of land to settlers and continue the Algerian state's appropriation of land from the local population and distribution to settlers.
 Consistent proponents of reform, like Georges Clemenceau and socialist Jean Jaurès, were rare in the National Assembly.

+Between 1860 and 1870, Napoleon III planned to establish an Arab kingdom in Algeria, with the goal of taking Algeria out of legal limbo and making it a client kingdom which he would rule in a personal union.
+However, his project was abandoned by the Third Republic.